serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/HideOnInsertAttribute/HideOnInsertAttribute.md

 | --- | --- |
 | value | True to hide field on insert |

+## Remarks

+Controls whether this field is visible on new record mode

 ## See Also

 * class [HideOnInsertAttribute](../HideOnInsertAttribute.md)